-Past Commander-in-Chief Coffin: There have been quite a number of speeches here, all of them giving 'lip service' and hurling every manner of objection at this proposition.
-In my first remarks, I wanted to be ner of objection at this proposition.
-The history of this matter.
-Two years ago, had this same discussion and the Committee about which 1 spoke before was appointed to thoroughly go into this matter of Memorial Trust Fund and Survey of the Order.
+Chairman Runkle: We do not know what this fund will bring h.
+We will assume he do not know what this fund welly fire forth.
+We will assume here, that it works out well and in twenty-fire consideration as to its operation.
+Past Comma ider-in-Chief Coffin: There have been quite a number of speeches here, all of them giving 'lip service' and hurling every man-ner of objection at this proposition.
+In my first remarks, I wanted to be brief and yet give you a bit of the history of this matter.
+Two years ago, had this same discussion and the Committee about which 1 spoke was appointed to thoroughly go into this matter of Memorial Trust Fund and Survey of the Order.
 I would like to read you a portion of the letter which I sent to every member of that Committee, to the Commander-in-Chief and the National Secretary and which I dictated four days after I came out of the hospital last year.
 (Reads portion of the letter (page 56 of last year's proceedings).
-Now then, Brothers, as I told you I was not present at the Encampment last year and this matter was deferred until this year when it was to be presented in detail.
-This Resolution as presented to you by Brother Runkle and his Committee accomplishes the purpose, and should be adopted.
+Now then, Brothers, as I told you I was not present at the Encampment last year and this matter was deferred until this year when it was to be presented in de-ail This Resolution as presented to you by Brother Runkle and his Committee accomplishes the purpose, and should be adopted.
 What you set up here today is really only a beginning and may have to be changed next year but let's get it started now.